Gordon-Magill/employee-tracker/README.md

 ## Installation

 Install and setup mysql locally.
 Run "npm i" in the repo directory.
+Modify .env.EXAMPLE to remove the dummy suffix and add your db credentials.

 For demonstration purposes also load the schema and seed (in the 'db' directory).

 ## Usage